abmarnie/godot-architecture-organization-advice/README.md

 ## Directory Structure Advice

 This section (mostly) aligns with the [Best Practices for Project Organization](https://docs.godotengine.org/en/stable/tutorials/best_practices/project_organization.html) section of the Godot manual.
-To avoid [technical issues related to case sensitivity](https://docs.godotengine.org/en/stable/tutorials/best_practices/project_organization.html#style-guide), note the use of `snake_case` for file and folder names, except for `.cs` files, which use `PascalCase`.
+To avoid [technical issues related to case sensitivity](https://docs.godotengine.org/en/stable/tutorials/best_practices/project_organization.html#style-guide), note the use of `snake_case` for file and folder names, except for `.cs` files, which use `PascalCase` instead.

 - **Addons Folder**: Store third-party assets, scenes, and code in `addons/`, including their licenses.
 - **Source Code Folder**: Place all source code in a `src/` folder for easy IDE navigation. *If you don't use an IDE, this actually probably just makes things more tedious for you, in which case, treat source code like any other resource* (see the "Scene-Based Assets Folder" tip below).